 - Regular fluid check will keep the engine in good health.

-- Take your car to a garage for a proper checkup and Servicing before the rainy season
+- Take your car or truck to a 24 Hour Truck Road Service for a proper checkup and Servicing before the rainy season

 - Occasionally rev the engine to force water out of the exhaust